jorgevee/basic-image-classifier/README.md

-#Image Classification
+#Image Classification #

-This is a custom image classification using Tensorflow utilizing transfer learning on pre-built models
+This is a custom image classification using Tensorflow (js) utilizing transfer learning on pre-built models